 The Board provides strategic direction for ICBC, guiding the achievement of its mandate.
 More specifically, the Board works with management to set goals and objectives that form the foundation of corporate accountability and the measures against which performance is assessed throughout each year.
 The governance processes and guidelines outlining how the Board will carry out its duties of stewardship and accountability are set out in the Board Governance Manual, which is updated annually by the Governance Committee.

-In early 2003, ICBC's Board of Directors approved the Corporate Risk Framework, which defined a corporate approach towards the effective assessment and management of risks.
+In early 2003, ICBC's Board of Directors approved the Corporate Risk Framework, which defined a corporate approach towards the effective assessment and management of significant risks.
+The framework considers both external and internal environments, and the risks and challenges associated with each.
 The objective of this framework has been to identify risks, raise awareness of those risks throughout the company, and to initiate further action to control significant risks.
 The framework is actively used by ICBC executives to monitor strategic risks and their planned mitigation strategies.
-Management and the Audit Committee of the Board review the corporate risk profile quarterly, with the full Board reviewing the profile annually.
+Executive management and the Audit Committee of the Board review key corporate risks and status of related mitigation strategies quarterly, and an update is provided to the Board of Directors.
 Key risks and issues facing ICBC are discussed later in this Plan.